SampleEnvironment/secop-site/source/index.rst

 In :doc:`Implementations <implementations/index>` you can see the known implementations, which cover a wide range of use cases and technologies.

-Currently, as part of the project SECoP@HMC, the capabilities around metadata are extended to allow easier interfacing with metadata initiatives working further up the stack.
+From 2022 to 2024, as part of the project SECoP\@HMC, the capabilities around metadata were extended to allow easier interfacing with metadata initiatives working further up the stack.

 .. image:: _static/secophmc.svg
+   :width: 400